NPLK14030U Climate Change and Land Use

 MSc Programme in Climate Change

 Climate Change and Land Use is an interdisciplinary course

 offered by the University of Copenhagen.
 It is open for MSc

 students and continuing education students with a relevant BSc

 background in natural sciences, social sciences and economics.

-An analysis of how different land use systems can be managed to adapt to current and long-term climate change is performed together with an analysis of the potential for reducing GHG emissions in agriculture and forestry by carbon sequestration, fossil fuel substitution and resource use optimization.
+An analysis of how different land use systems can be managed to adapt to current and long-term climate change is performed together with an analysis of the potential for reducing GHG emissions in agriculture and forestry by carbon sequestration, fossil fuel substitution, circular production and food system transition.

-Future perspectives for sustainable land use are analyzed with respect to sustainable intensification versus sustainable extensification, technological solutions for sustainable land use, and future land use scenarios for food, fodder, timber and bioenergy production.
+Future perspectives for sustainable land use are analyzed with respect to sustainable intensification versus sustainable extensification, technological solutions for sustainable land use, and future land use scenarios for food, fodder, timber and bioenergy production and consumption.

 The aim of the course is to give a solid understanding of

 climate change and land use in relation to food, fodder, timber and